vjoki/buildkernel-dracut/README.md

 A tool to build a secure-boot EFI stub kernel, and save it to the EFI system partition.
 (Uses dracut instead of genkernel-next)

-> Since I use this script from Sakaki pretty regularly I decided to fork it and make it use dracut instead of genkernel-next which was something I was thinking about doing when genkernel-next got pulled from the official Gentoo repos.
+> Since I used the original script from Sakaki pretty regularly I decided to fork it and make it use dracut instead of genkernel-next which was something I was thinking about doing when genkernel-next got pulled from the official Gentoo repos.

 ### Below is the original EOL notice from sakaki's repo.